Whataburger Field: History

 The park, which opened in 2005, is located on what used to be old cotton warehouses on the city's waterfront.
 Naming rights were paid for by Whataburger, Inc., which was headquartered in Corpus Christi before relocating to San Antonio in 2009.
 The USS Lexington and the Texas State Aquarium are visible from inside the park.
 As of 2019, Whataburger Field features 5,679 fixed seats, 19 luxury suites and two outfield berm areas that are able to accommodate approximately 2,000 people.

+Whataburger Field's first official game was played against the Midland RockHounds on April 17, 2005.
+An 11-year-old Corpus Christi native named Mark Travis was the first fan to enter the stadium.

 On June 30, 2005, the stadium unveiled For the Love of the Game, an 18-foot (5.5 m) statue depicting a young ballplayer in a contemplative pose.
 The statue is believed to be the largest bronze statue of a baseball player.

 A pair of 1920s-era cotton presses border the videoboard in left field.
 Under a set of broken windows on the lefthand building, a sign reads "Bam-Bam" to commemorate a batting practice blast by Hooks outfielder Hunter Pence in 2006 that smashed one of the windows.
 Pence earned the nickname Bam-Bam because of his antics and similarities to the baby of the same name on The Flintstones.

 On June 26, 2007, Whataburger Field played host to the 2007 Texas League All-Star game.

 The Southland Conference baseball tournament was played at Whataburger Field in 2009 and 2010.
-The conference tournament was scheduled to returm to the facility in 2020, but was cancelled due to the COVID-19 pandemic.
+The conference tournament was scheduled to return to the facility in 2020, but was cancelled due to the COVID-19 pandemic.